Updated: Apr 26, 2019

 An external link is a hyperlink in the text of your page that directs users away from your site.
 When other sites link externally to your site, then your page has received value.

 In the original days of Google, there was a system of evaluating pages known as PageRank.
 In this system, links were counted similarly to votes for a page.
 The page with the most ‘votes’ was often considered the most valuable and would rank first.

 This process was quickly manipulated by sites that would use backlink farms to feed a large number of links back to their site.
 Though Google tried to defend PageRank against this technique, more manipulations eventually led to a devaluation of links.

 In modern SEO, external links are no longer one of the most valuable ranking factors.
 The number of factors has increased exponentially since then, to the point where the algorithm is nearly impossible to predict.
-As we have noted before, link building as an SEO strategy is essentially useless.

-With that said, if you learn how to earn external links naturally, then you are on the way to developing organic, engaging content that Google will value above the competition.
+If you learn how to earn external links naturally, then you are on the way to developing organic, engaging content that Google will value above the competition.

 Content-Forward External Link Strategy

 As we have written before, a content-first SEO strategy is the most effective way to rank well in the long term.
 The strategy can be broken down into three steps:

 By the end of the content strategy process, there should be a clear idea of how to build out content that best serves your target audience.
 Within this strategy, though, there is still room to optimize content in a way that attracts external links.